Superrigidity from Chevalley groups into acylindrically hyperbolic groups via quasi-cocycles: Strategy of the proof of Theorem

-We remark on a relevant result by other researchers.
-Another generalization of use of quasi-cocycles to homomorphism superrigidity rather than \textit{quasi-homomorphisms}, which was observed firstly in \cite{Mimuraup}, is obtained by Burger and Iozzi \cite{BurgerIozzi} (note that the use of quasi-homomorphisms to homomorphism superrigidity was initiated by \cite{BestvinaFujiwara}, but that the use of (twisted) quasi-cocycles had not been observed before \cite{Mimuraup}, see also Remark~\ref{remark=quasi-hom}).
+We remark on some relevant results by other researchers.
+Another generalization of use of quasi-cocycles to homomorphism superrigidity rather than \textit{quasi-homomorphisms}, which was observed firstly in \cite{Mimuraup}, is obtained by Burger and Iozzi \cite{BurgerIozzi} (note that the use of quasi-homomorphisms to homomorphism superrigidity was initiated by \cite{BestvinaFujiwara}, but that the use of (twisted) quasi-cocycles had not been observed before \cite{Mimuraup}; see also Remark~\ref{remark=quasi-hom}).
 They introduce the $\ell_2$\textit{-stability}, and prove certain type of homomorphism superrigidity of $\ell_2$-stable groups into $\mathrm{MCG}(\Sigma_g)$.
-Some discrete infinite groups coming from products of trees have the $\ell_2$-stability, and they never have property $(\mathrm{T})$ (thus, nor $(\mathrm{TT})_{\mathrm{wm}}$).
-Hence, their result applies to more groups.
-The $\ell_2$-stability, on the other hand, is not stable under the measure equivalence (for instance, any uniform and irreducible lattice in $\mathrm{SL}(2,\mathbb{R})\times \mathrm{SL}(2,\mathbb{R})$ enjoys the $\ell_2$-stability, whereas $\pi_1(\Sigma_g)\times \pi_1(\Sigma_g)$ does not for any $g\geq 2$).
+Some discrete infinite groups coming from products of trees have the $\ell_2$-stability, and they never have property $(\mathrm{T})$ (thus, not $(\mathrm{TT})_{\mathrm{wm}}$ either).
+Hence, their result applies to more groups (the $\ell_2$-stability is implied by property $(\mathrm{TT})_{\mathrm{wm}}$; see Proposition~\ref{proposition=ME}).
+The $\ell_2$-stability, on the other hand, is not stable under the measure equivalence: for instance, every uniform and irreducible lattice in $\mathrm{SL}(2,\mathbb{R})\times \mathrm{SL}(2,\mathbb{R})$ enjoys the $\ell_2$-stability, whereas $\pi_1(\Sigma_g)\times \pi_1(\Sigma_g)$ does not for all $g\geq 2$.
+These two groups are ($L_{\infty}$-integrable) ME.